Fonat (Alendronate Sodium)

 What If You Miss a Dose?

 If you forget to take your weekly dose, skip the missed tablet and take one tablet the following morning after you remember.
 If you take the missed tablet after eating or drinking, it may not work as well.
-It’s better to skip the missed dose and continue with your regular weekly schedule.
-Never take two tablets on the same day to make up for a missed dose.
+It’s better to skip the missed dose and continue with your regular weekly schedule on your chosen day.

 Available Tablet Strengths